How to come up with creative ideas consistently

 Keep a backlog of your creative ideas.

 When you are walking, you can have a great idea.
 While grocery shopping, you might see something that inspires you.
 You should have a place where you can capture these ideas.
 I have a backlog file for my podcast/blog ideas.
 When it’s time to sit down and record a podcast, I just open up a backlog file and pick one I feel like doing that day.
-It’s so much easier than trying to come up with a fresh idea on a spot.
+It’s so much easier than trying to come up with a fresh idea on the spot.

 Listen to your clients.